TV Entertainment Centers

 During

-Here you can see the trim boards already going up on the lower and mid sections of the wall, with the scaffold positioned to let us reach the upper panels.
-We laid out the grid pattern carefully, snapping lines and measuring the field to ensure the rectangular panels would be evenly proportioned across the full width of the wall — no cramped panels squeezed into corners, no awkward half-sizes where the staircase rail meets the wall.
+Here the trim boards are going up on the lower and mid sections, scaffold positioned to reach the upper panels.
+We laid out the grid carefully, snapping lines and measuring the full field first so the rectangular panels came out evenly proportioned across the whole width.
+No cramped panels squeezed into corners.
+No awkward half-sizes where the staircase rail meets the wall.

 During: TV Entertainment Centers by AVP Construction JAX in Middlebourne, St. Johns, FL